staging-951d-madcitymultimedia/postman-docs/src/pages/docs/reports/public-workspace-metrics-reports.md

 ---
-title: "View reports about APIs on the Public API Network"
+title: "View reports about public workspaces on the Public API Network"
 updated: 2023-12-15
 ---